Frequently Asked Questions…and Answers!

 PLEASE NOTE: Dogs are NOT allowed at Forest Park Nature Center or Singing Woods, as they are dedicated nature preserves.
 Also, portions of Robinson Park and Detweiller Park are dedicated nature Preserves.

-The Peoria Park District has designated Vicary Bottoms, (a section of property off Kickapoo Creek Road, north of Farmington Road), as a dog exercise area.
+The Peoria Park District has designated Vicary Bottoms, (a section of property off Kickapoo Creek Road, north of Farmington Road, 2000 N. Kickapoo Creek Road), as a dog exercise area.
 It is open sunrise to sunset.
 It is highly recommended that this area be used only by well-trained dogs and their handlers as this area is not fenced.

 The Bradley Dog Parks officially opened in spring of 2010.
 The lower Bradley Park dog park (south entrance off of Park Road), is a fenced facility and includes dog water fountains and trash stations and welcomes well-behaved dogs 4 months and older.
 The upper Bradley Park dog park (northwest of the lower Bradley Park dog park), is also a fenced facility that welcomes well-behaved dogs 4 months and older.